 Entry criteria (GCSE grades):

-Unit 1 - Physical Systems: including landscape systems and Earth’s life support systems.
+Unit 1 - Physical Systems: including landscape systems and Earth’s life support systems, focusing on the water and carbon cycle.

-Unit 2 - Human interactions: including changing spaces, making places and global connections.
+Unit 2 - Human interactions: including changing spaces, making places and global connections, investigating units on Global Migration and Power and Borders.

 Unit 3 - Geographical Debates: including the investigation of two of the following topics: Climate Change, Hazardous Earth.